AmitP88/Arcade-Game/README.md

 to open the door to the next level.
 Be careful not to get hit by the enemies! =)

 _Note: Since there is currently only one level to this game, collecting the gem and key and moving to the door will reset the player to the default starting position.
+I may add more to this game though since it was such a pleasure to create.
 Happy playing! =)_